CarolineLienard/Feedback-App/README.md

-# Feedback-App
+# Feedback App
 ## A projet with Ruby on rails and React

 This is my solution to the Feedback app from Front End Mentor.
 I simplified this challenge and just made the user able to add a task.
 I focused on learning the basics of Rails.